How to Start Family Camping: The Best Guide for 2026

 Temperature Regulation

 Keeping kids warm while camping requires the layer system: a moisture-wicking base layer, an insulating middle layer, and a waterproof outer layer.
-Natural fibres like merino wool work excellently for base layers.
+Natural fibres like merino wool work great for base layers.
+Never use cotton as any moisture will leave them feeling cold.

 Seasonal Considerations and Timing